|

 River Journey 1-800-292-2938 and Sunshine Raft Adventures 1-800-829-7238.

 period remain.
-The mill is part of the
+The old mill is now part of the

-river park while many of the buildings of the town of Knights Ferry are
+river park, while many of the buildings of the town of Knights Ferry

-from the 1850-1860s.
-The Army Corps of Engineers Information and Visitors
+are from the 1850-1860s.
+The Army Corps of Engineers Information and

-Center contains a small museum about the local area.
+Center houses a small museum about the local area.
 Admission to the

 Stanislaus River Park is free, but no camping.
 Watch for the turn-off